Do you hoard your left over bits of interfacing? See my easy method to organize your interfacing scraps so you can easily find what you need!

 This is how I originally stored my interfacing, in a bin on the shelf.
 That’s no good.

 I have some bolts and rolls of interfacing that I store further down the shelf, but my smaller pieces (the ones I buy by the yard) are all folded up and placed in this bin.
 You can see all the scraps piled on top!

 Yesterday I tackled this interfacing bin and came up with a better solution.

 AND thanks to back-to-school sales, it cost me less than $5!

 Here’s what I did.
-It’s so easy I don’t know why I didn’t do this before!
+It’s so easy to organize your interfacing – I don’t know why I didn’t do this before!

 I sorted my interfacing by type, and then stored each type in a separate folder.
 Target had the folders for $.24 each, and a pack of labels for $1 in the Dollar Spot.

 Inside each folder, the left pocket holds the smaller scraps and the right pocket holds the larger pieces.